Best Sander for Deck Refinishing

 You can also check out my guide to belt sanders vs orbital sanders for more info!

-Features to Look for in a Deck Sander
+What to Consider When Buying a Deck Sander

 Speed Controls